Summary

 All data based on MotorEasy average workshop costs for extended car warranty claims

-If you’re considering a used Mercedes-Benz CLA, make sure that any used car warranty you buy covers all of these problem areas.
+If you’re thinking about buying a used car warranty for your CLA, make sure that it covers all of the problem areas shown above.

 Monthly cost of ownership data provided exclusively for The Car Expert by Clear Vehicle Data